 This means having a presence on the web, social media, corporate apps, email, SMS, phone, and online chat.
 If you can incorporate a chatbot, even better.

 Make your customers feel special by rewarding them!
 You can create a loyalty program where customers earn points when they use your product or service.
 For instance, if you’re a SaaS, you can offer points for using your product regularly, which can be used to reduce their next month’s bill.
 You can also reward customers for referring leads that convert into paying customers.

 Strategy #6: Nurture Relationships with Email Marketing

-This way, you can quickly analyze customer behavioral data and use it within your campaigns.
+Through these tools, you can quickly analyze customer behavioral data and use it within your campaigns.
 For example, if you see customers asking about a new product, you can send an email about its features.
-Maybe even include links to your blog, showcasing how it can benefit them.
+You can deepen the interaction by including links to your blog that showcases how it can benefit them.

 Strategy #7: Incorporate Proactive Retention Methods

 When a customer’s subscription is about to expire, what do you do?
 The answer is not to sit back and hope they remember to renew!
 Reach out and remind them to renew before the date passes and drive customer retention proactively.
 Doing this boosts the odds of customers completing the renewal process.
 You can even send along a corporate gift as a friendly reminder vs. a typical email.